 As an example of the kind of courses the Centre runs, in September 2011 I went along to a 1 day workshop run by Richard Harland on writing speculative fiction.

-A more commercial cousin to the NSW Writer’s Centre above, the Sydney Writer’s Centre has some excellent resources if you have the stomach for a harder sell that comes with it.
+A more commercial cousin to the NSW Writers’ Centre above, the Australian Writers’ Centre has some excellent resources if you have the stomach for a harder sell that comes with it.
 I especially found the podcasts featuring interviews with authors on writing valuable and good motivation.
+Formerly the Sydney Writers’ Centre.